 - Type responses into a Word doc first, then copy and paste them into the discussion board.
 This way you can spellcheck and you won’t lose your response in the system.

 Benefits of online learning

 There’s an upside to learning online — actually, there are lots!
 Countdown to your first day with some of the best.

-7 reasons to get excited about learning online
+Seven reasons to get excited about learning online:

 - You’re learning a skill by learning online.
-More than ever, industry is looking for digital literacy when they’re hiring.
+More than ever, employers are looking for digital literacy when hiring.

 - One of the best things about learning online is flexibility.
 Use your added flexibility to schedule your schoolwork when you’re most productive and turn a break between classes into a relaxing recess.

-- Meeting people may seem tougher online, but some students have actually found it easier to reach out and make friends.
+- Meeting people may seem tougher online, but some students have found reaching out and making friends easier.